Danieldacruz7/Customer-Segmentation-Modelling/README.md

 5. Licensing, Authors, Acknowledgements

 ## Project Motivation
 Arvato, a financial services company in Germany, is hoping to expand its consumer base.
 However, they need insight into which consumers they could target.
+They have provided demographic information about their customers, and would like someone to figure out the characteristics of their customers.

+In order to expand their consumer base, they would like to know which individuals are most likely to buy their product from the general population.
+They hope someone is able to build a model to identify these customers.
+There is a lot of data to deal with, and their hope is that someone can simplify the process and extract as much value from the data as possible.

 ## Installations
 Below are a list of libraries that were used in this project:
 - Numpy